While Maui is best known for its beach and ocean scenery, hiking offers some of the most breathtaking and least crowded

 Not only do they provide transportation to and from the hiking site(s), along with a knowledgable local guide that offers entertaining, insightful information about the local flora and fauna, terrain and history, but you can choose from an assortment of different hiking tour options, including those to Maui’s rainforest and waterfalls, the vast trails of Haleakala Crater, and even combination tours that include ziplining, kayaking, and snorkeling.

 #2 Don’t limit yourself to a single landscape or location.

 Even if you don’t have all day to hike, some of the most gorgeous areas of Maui can be seen in less than a couple of hours.
 While Hana is obviously the most time-consuming hiking location and excursion due to the tedious, winding drive it takes to reach it, there are plenty of locations that offer equally stunning views.

 Iao Valley State Park, for example, is located only a short drive from Wailuku, Paia, Kihei, Maalaea and even Lahaina, and is a perfect place to hike and see the sites in less than an hour.
 Similarly, those staying in South Maui can go for a quick hike around the sites at La Perouse Bay, the southernmost drivable point of Maui, while those staying in West Maui can reach Honolua Bay’s quick jungle walk or Nakalele Blowhole while still leaving plenty of time for an evening luau or sunset stroll on the beach.

 #3 Take the right type of vehicle.

 Sure, a shiny new Lamborghini might seem ideal for exploring the express valet lane of your nearest Four Seasons Resort, but taking it to the starting point of some of Maui’s top hiking trails?
 Not so much.
-Luckily, Maui Lifted Jeep Rentals offers a fleet of customized, stylish, brand new Jeep Wranglers at a fraction of the price with tons more room for adventure.
+Get a jeep or something with off-road capabilities.